Cahill Logo

 Cahill is recognized as a leading corporate governance practice by The Legal 500 United States.

-Working seamlessly with our top-tier Capital Markets and Banking & Finance practices, Cahill’s M&A team represents lenders in strategic investments and M&A-related leveraged loans, including at all stages of the acquisition financing process, addressing the complexities and other issues that arise in this type of financing.
-The Cahill team also represents borrowers and issuers in financing transactions, including 1-800-FLOWERS.COM, Inc., Arch Capital Group Ltd, Broadridge Financial Solutions, Inc. and ICON plc.
-A consistent leader in representing lead arrangers in M&A loan transactions, for the full year 2020 Cahill not only ranked #1 by deal count as legal adviser to lead arrangers in M&A loan transactions, but the firm also secured the #1 spot by volume, advising in 54 deals that generated more than $64 billion in aggregate gross proceeds, according to Refinitiv.
+Working seamlessly with our market-leading Capital Markets and Banking & Finance practices, Cahill’s M&A team represents lenders and borrowers in acquisition and corporate financings, especially M&A-related leveraged loans, including at all stages of the acquisition financing process, addressing the complexities and other issues that arise in this type of financing.
+Our clients include, for example, 1-800-FLOWERS.COM, Inc., Broadridge Financial Solutions, Inc., ICON plc as well as several large financial institutions.
+A consistent leader in representing lead arrangers in M&A loan transactions, for the full year 2023 Cahill not only ranked #2 by deal count as legal adviser to lead arrangers in M&A loan transactions, but the firm also secured the #2 spot by volume, advising in 23 deals that generated more than $48 billion in aggregate gross proceeds, according to Refinitiv.

 Our market dominance ensures our partners are at the forefront of emerging trends and allows our lawyers the dexterity to match the right deal technology and deal terms with each corporate client’s particular transaction needs, regardless of deal size.